collabserver/collabserver-client/README.md

 ## Overview
-End user interface to connect with a CollabServer.
+End-user interface to connect with a CollabServer.

 ## Requirements